steventango/jumpstart-rl/README.md

 ## Usage

-See `examples/train_jsrl.py` for an example of how to train SAC + JSRL on the `PointMaze-v3` environment.
+See `examples/train_jsrl.py` for an example of how to train TD3 + JSRL on the `PointMaze-v3` environment.

 ## References